 STATUS OF WOMEN IN MONTANA

 The original Status of Women in Montana report was prepared by the Institute for Women’s Policy Research (IWPR) and released in late 2004.
 The 2004 report for the state of Montana was made possible by a grant from the Women’s Foundation of Montana.
 The IWPR report has information about political participation, employment and earnings, social and economic autonomy, reproductive rights and health and well-being for women living in the Big Sky state.
 It also contains a special section on the state of Native American women in Montana.
-To download the report, go to http://www.iwpr.org/publications/pubs/status-of-women-in-montana
+Download the report Here.

 Subsequently, the Women’s Foundation of Montana commissioned their own Status of Women in Montana Report in 2012, written by University of Montana professors, Kathy Kuipers and Celia Winkler.